Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 1

 Roddick is very very straight

-too Katie & I know feels disposition
+too Katie & I Know feels his position

-very keenly poor chap.
+Very Keenly poor chap.
 I had a

-very nice letter from poor Wyn
+Very nice letter from poor WLyn

 Katie dear - I will send it to you